m3db/m3/doc/sharding.md

 ### Replication

-Full sets of data, that is data from all 0 - 4096 shards will be replicated on separate nodes that are rack aware.
-That is, the set of datacenter racks that locate a replica’s data should be distinct to the racks that locate all other replica’s data.
+Full sets of data, i.e. data from all shards, will be replicated on separate, rack-aware nodes.
+That is, at most one replica of each shard is present on a single rack.

 ### Replica

-Each replica will have its own view of each shard:
+Each replica has its own view of each shard:

 ```
 Replica struct {